ozanerdogan90/EventSourcingSampleWithMediatr/README.md

 - Get score board
 - Get game details

-All the data is storaged in different tables in postgreSql database.
+All the data is storaged in relevant individual tables in postgreSql database.
 Event sourcing is handled with cqrs and mediatr patterns.No external tool is used and Marten is planned to use in future

+There is a e2e test that covers all the flow .It can be found [here](https://github.com/ozanerdogan90/EventSourcingSampleWithMediatr/blob/master/tests/EventSourcingSampleWithCQRSandMediatr.Tests/Controllers/GameControllerE2ETests.cs)

 ## Requirements
 - .Net Core >= 3.0